 [Regulation 98 inserted in Gazette 11 Jan 1946 p.
 13; amended in Gazette 19 May 1989 p.
 1496.]

-99. Department will not undertake repairs, etc.
+99. Department will not undertake repairs etc.

 The Department will not undertake the repairs of vessels; all parties availing themselves of the use of the slip will be required to make their own arrangements for these and provide all necessary material.